afollestad/material-dialogs/README.md

         .show();
 ```

-If you have multiple action buttons, and together they're too long to fit on one line, the dialog will stack
- the buttons automatically.
+You can also force the dialog to stack its buttons with the `forceStacking()` method of the `Builder`.

 ---